gregswindle/eslint-plugin-swagger-tools/docs/rules/no-path-verbs.md

 ## Rule Details

-This rule looks for common verbs in a resource's API path.
+This rule evaluates API paths for

+1. Common (English) verbs
+2. Resources with names identical to its operation

-Examples of **incorrect** code for this rule:
+### Examples of _incorrect_ code for this rule:

+#### Common verb violations

 ```js